agilecreativity/filename_cleaner/README.md

 numbers (0..9), _ (underscore), - (dash), and ' ' spaces string
 are first squeezed into one string and then replaced by any given string/char [default to . (a single dot)].

+Optionally, you could also

+- capitalized each words in the output
+- make all words in output lower case
+- use more than one character as the separator string if you prefer

 ### Installation

 ```sh